Table of Contents

 1/2 Rack Colocation

 1/2 rack colocation provides between 20 RU and 22 RU of space.
 A half rack offers enough room for many colocation use cases.
 I find that once customers get to this size, they are likely better off getting a dedicated rack, especially if they plan to grow.
+A 20 RU colocation solution starts at around $450 per month.

 We are happy to price out partial and full rack options for our clients to determine which makes the most sense.